skip to log on skip to main content

 Household items that may be covered under contents insurance for tenants includes things like:

-• Electronics such as your mobile phone, laptop and TV
+• Electronics such as your TV

 • Valuables, including jewellery, your engagement or wedding ring and watches